Skip to main content

 • Employs rules to control data flow between different security levels.

-• Facilitates mandatory access control, reducing risks of data leakage.
+• Facilitates mandatory access control, reduces risks of data leakage.

 This model uses a two dimensional matrix that defines which subjectsare permitted to access which objects at what permission level.